are you an IT industry worker?

 The IT sector fairs particularly badly when it comes to employing women, the Economist reported that only 21% of Silicon Valley executives are women, compared with 36% in all other industries.

 Innovation drivers within the industry may find this and other aspects of the sector unappealing, and IT could see its attractiveness fall if it doesn’t take the time to appeal to women and other minority groups, ensure pay equality, job flexibility and career progression opportunities across the board.

 IT attraction and retention

 The industry needs to be aware of the disruptions going on across other sectors.
 IT may be popular now with working adults, but the 2017 Randstad Employer Brand Research revealed that its supporters are not unconditionally loyal.
 In fact,75% of employees in IT would be open to switching sectors.

 What's more, other sectors are employing more IT specialists to keep up with the industry and stay on the cutting-edge of innovation.
-Digitisation has started to infiltrate almost every business, and as top talent looks for best opportunities and offers from sectors that invest in IT and other employee benefits.
+Digitisation has started to infiltrate almost every business, and top talent looks for the best opportunities and offers from sectors that invest in IT and other employee benefits.

 Under these conditions, how can the IT business retain its top skilled employees and stay ahead of the game?